Tech4DLab/GLORiA-Dataset/README.md

 - **E** → Escaped (individuals that escaped from farms into the wild)
 - **W** → Wild

-The dataset is organized in species- and class-specific folders and also includes **processed and augmented versions** for use in computer vision tasks such as automatic classification, deep learning experiments, and comparative studies between wild and farmed fish.
+The dataset is organized into species and class specific folders, with an additional test set containing images from fish markets and also includes processed and augmented versions.
+It can be used in computer vision tasks such as automatic classification, deep learning experiments and comparative studies between wild and farmed fish.

----

 ## ✨ Main Goals
-- Provide an open resource for research on **fish classification**.
+- Provide an open resource for research on fish origin classification.
-- Enable the study of morphological differences between **wild, farmed, and escaped fish**.
+- Enable the study of morphological differences between wild, farmed and escaped fish.
-- Contribute to projects on **AI for aquaculture and sustainability**.
+- Contribute to projects on AI for aquaculture and sustainability.

----